L42-AI/AI-generated-burnout-data/README.md

 # AI-generated-burnout-data
-A repository to house the code used to collect AI generated text and images for my bachelor research project
+A repository to house the code used to collect AI generated textual content for my bachelor research project